As adopted November 11, 1998 and revised November 20, 2010 and November 26, 2017

 16. Additionally Executive Council is enabled, at its own discretion, to appoint as many as six additional members-at-large, during the period between Biennial Conventions, such additional positions ending with the term of each council.
 If a member-at-large position becomes vacant, the position may be filled by Council appointment until the next General Meeting.

-17. The Chief Financial Officer of the Green Party of Manitoba shall be appointed by Executive Council, and shall not have a vote on Council, but shall be responsible for ensuring that all legal requirements under the Elections Act and Elections Finances Act shall be fulfilled.
+17. The Financial Officer of the Green Party of Manitoba shall be appointed by Executive Council, and shall be responsible for ensuring that all legal requirements under the Elections Act and Elections Finances Act shall be fulfilled.

 Forming a Constituency Association